 SUMMARY

-She collaborates with institutions and centers that serve minority groups, such as Emory University in Atlanta and the Mountain Park Health Center in Arizona, to train and evaluate the AI models with diverse datasets.
+Dr. Banerjee collaborates with institutions that assist underserved populations, including Emory University in Atlanta and Mountain Park Health Center in Arizona.
+These partnerships support the training and evaluation of AI models using representative datasets.

 Focus areas

-- Multimodal fusion of imaging and nonimaging data for clinical diagnosis and prognosis.
+- Multimodal data integration.
+Dr. Banerjee develops methods to fuse imaging and nonimaging data to support clinical diagnosis and prognosis.

-- Natural language processing to support data curation for state and national cancer registry.
+- Natural language processing.
+Dr. Banerjee applies natural language processing techniques to support data curation for state and national cancer registries.

 Significance to patient care